bkidwell/ebmeta-old/README.md

 ### Windows

-`ebmeta` should work in Windows as well.
+`ebmeta` might work in Windows as well.
 Make sure all your requirements are installed and make sure you can run `python`, `pandoc`, and `ebook-meta` by just calling their name from the command line.
 (You probably will have to edit your `$PATH` environment variable.)

+Your biggest hurdle will probably be finding a viable Zenity build.
+I did see one after a quick search but I have not evaluated it.
+Alternatively, you could edit zenity.py in this package and adapt it to call WordPad instead.
+YMMV.

 To invoke `ebmeta`, you can either do